ipython/ipython-website/index.rst

 has two main components:

 	- An enhanced interactive Python shell.
-	- An architecture for interactive parallerel computing.
+	- An architecture for interactive parallel computing.

 All of IPython is open source (released under the revised BSD license).
 You can see what projects are using IPython `here <project.html>`_, or check out the